 Ronda, location of the famous Tajo bridge and gorge, home of bullfighting and bandoleros

 Ronda is a unique city.
-Built on a 100 metres high buttress of rock emerging from the high plains 40 kilometres north west of Marbella the old and new towns are deeply divided by a canyon spanned by a bridge that took twenty nine years to build.
-At a height of 750 metres above sea level Ronda has snow in winter and is scorchingly hot in summer.
+Built on a 100 metres high buttress of rock emerging from the high plains 40 kilometres north west of Marbella the old and new towns are deeply divided by the Tajo Gorge spanned by a bridge that took twenty nine years to build.
+At a height of 750 metres above sea level Ronda has snow in winter and is scorching hot in summer.
 Spring and autumn are the best times to visit.

 The lower bridge is known as the Moorish Bridge although very little of it is actually Moorish since it has been repaired many times over the centuries due to damage caused by flooding.
 It probably sits on the same site as a Roman bridge since this is the only access to the town from the north.

 Puente Viejo Ronda

 The centre bridge is called the Old Bridge.
 Not because it is the oldest bridge in Ronda, that honour falls on the Moorish Bridge, but because it is just a little older than the New Bridge.
 The Old Bridge was built in the 16th Century and links the old Moorish settlement and the new urban area growing up around the Small Marketplace, El Mercadillo.

 Permission was granted for the building of a new bridge in 1542.
 It was completed in 1733.
 You think you have problems getting your villa finished?
 The bridge lasted six years before a design defect was discovered and it collapsed.
 In 1758 the bridge you see now was started and took twenty nine years to complete.
 A visit to the Tajo Bridge museum costs 2 Euros and is worth every centimo.